Summer-M/Jing.Wang/README.md

-# Jing.Wang
+﻿# Jing.Wang
-This Repo is used to practice some problems in technical books and online judge or to verify some of the technical standards.
+This Repo is used to establish a data visualization platform,to help practice some problems in technical books and online judge or to verify some of the technical standards.
-And thanks for the support of my girlfriend,i love her.
 #   · Purpose
     1 .
 This Repo make me keep coding practice,does not become rusty about some "coding techniques" or "coding thinking"